karllhughes/learn/_posts/2021-01-28-technical-content.md

 Most writers tend to be too formal, but since I started editing more in the past year, I’ve realized that some fall towards the other extreme instead.

 The important thing is to **know your audience** and the publication you’re writing for.
 If it’s your personal blog, you can be as casual as you want.
 If it’s for your company’s blog, you might want to make it a little more formal.
+The same goes for a technical writing blog.

 My rule of thumb when writing technical content is to pretend you’re in a business meeting.
 If you wouldn’t say it in front of your boss, you shouldn’t write it in public.